-It took Dave another 2 ½ years of R & D, trial and error to finally come up with a process that would display the Ukrainian Easter Egg - Pysanka- to another level of artistic beauty and preservation.
-He has incorporated a traditional form of Ukrainian art that can now also be displayed into a contemporary fashion.
+It took Dave another 2 ½ years of research + design through trial + error to finally come up with a process that would display the Ukrainian Easter Egg (Pysanka) to another level of artistic beauty and preservation.
+He has incorporated a traditional form of Ukrainian art that can also be celebrated in a contemporary fashion.

-Then there is a process of soaking the pieces for a specific time period in an unique three part solution to soften and preserve the dye colors from fading or running.
-Once this is complete, the next process begins of painstakingly puzzling together hundreds / thousands of pieces together in forming the unique mosaic before the pieces harden once again.
+After the eggs are cut, there is a process of soaking the pieces for a very specific length of time in an unique three-part solution to soften and preserve the dye from fading or running.
+Once this is complete, the next process begins - puzzling together hundreds if not thousands of pieces together and forming the unique mosaic before the pieces harden once again.

-Once complete and allowed to dry, each mosaic is then given and finished with an unique three part commercial clear plastic resin.
-The finish is equivalent to over fifty coats of varnish and can be best described as a very smooth finish as if a glass topping were overlayed on the mosaic, but with half and quarter eggs pieces protruding giving the mosaic a truly three dimensional effect.
+Once each piece is complete and had time to dry, each mosaic is finished with a unique two-part commercial clear resin.
+The finish is equivalent to over fifty coats of varnish and can be best described as a smooth, glass-like finish that both seals and protects the mosaic.
+Often parts or pieces of pysanka are left intentionally to protrude from the mosaic, giving the piece a three dimensional effect.

 Since developing the art, Dave has taught the process to his mother Evelyn, and to his son Derek.
 Together, they form the Pysanka Mosaic Studio and work with one another to develop unique and exquisite pieces.
 Over time, we have seen that each artist has developed their own means of technique and style to each piece, with a wide variety of differences evident in the results.
 With that being said, each mosaic will always have contributions from all 3 generations of Wasylyshen.
 The studio has interval critiques during the construction process to which we often advise one another of how to follow through with each design.